sepfeiffer/sepfeiffer.github.io/README.md

-# sepfeiffer.github.io
+# Samuel Pfeiffer
-A personal website I am working on
+A personal website I am working on that showcases my work and contains any documents that may be needed